Home saunas are an amazing addition to any home, but what does one cost? Learn…

 It’s possible to choose between infrared and conventional steam saunas as a home sauna option.
 In order to produce steam and a hot, humid atmosphere, traditional steam saunas require dry heat, usually from wood-burning sauna heaters.
 On the other side, infrared saunas use infrared heated materials to provide a milder, cooler sauna experience.

-Infrared or Traditional Steam sauna?
+Infrared or Traditional Steam Sauna?

 The benefits of infrared saunas vs ordinary steam saunas depend on the individual’s desire and health.
 As opposed to traditional saunas, infrared saunas use infrared radiation to produce heat and provide a comfortable, relaxing atmosphere.
 If you suffer from rheumatism or just want to boost your circulation, a visit to a traditional steam sauna is for you.